On unbounded invariant measures of stochastic dynamical systems: Examples

-The reflected random walk is an example of asymptotic translation for which (\ref{eq: asympt-trans}) holds, thus we can apply our main Theorem \ref{mthm}.
+is an example of an asymptotic translation for which (\ref {eqasympt-trans}) holds.
+Thus, we can apply our main Theorem~\ref{mthm}.
 However, in this case the same results hold under weaker hypotheses and a much more direct proof.
-We give here the proof of Theorem \ref{mthm2}, stated in the introduction. \begin{proof}[Proof of Theorem \ref{mthm2}] Define the upward ladder times of $S_n = \sum_{i=1}^n u_i$:
+We give here the proof of Theorem~\ref{mthm2}, stated in the \hyperref[sec1]{Introduction}.